The Director - Anthony Lai

 In 2013, he conducted a live-premiere performance of his score to the silent film Death of a Snowbird, commissioned by and performed at the International Broke Student Film Festival.
 The year prior, he worked with the Experimental Performing Arts Association to compose Movement Macbeth, a dark, synth-driven score to an avant-garde silent performance of Shakespeare.

 Lai is an experienced and versatile guitarist with a background in both rock groups and jazz ensembles.
 In 2012, he collaborated with members of Lynyrd Skynyrd in Nashville to record downriver native Sarah Sherrard's EP, Where I Come From.
 With the Henry Ford Big Band, he performed at the 2015 Umbria Jazz Festival in Perugia, Italy and at the 2009 Michigan Democratic Party’s inaugural ball for President Obama.
-His original music, by The Anthony Lai Band, can be found on Pandora, iTunes, Spotify, Amazon, and anthonylaimusic.com.
+His original music can be found at anthonymusic.com or wherever you stream or download music.

 Lai holds an M.M. in conducting and a B.M. in composition from Wayne State University.
 He has studied under James Hartway, Kypros Markou, Robert Conway, G. Kevin Dewey, and Randall Knight.
 In addition to directing the Seaway Chorale and Orchestra, he is a music instructor at Henry Ford College, lead guitarist with The Sarah Sherrard Band, guitarist and vocalist for the Greenfield Village Singers, and bassist for Phoenix Theory.